superDuperCyberTechno/jot/README.md

 ```
 This will export all your entries into a simple TXT file (`~/jot.txt`) so you can peruse them.

-Filter the contents your exports using tags with the `-t` option:
+Filter the contents of your exports using tags with the `-t` option:
 ```
 jot -e -t=work,leisure
 ```